 The reality has been much different.
 Commissions indeed fell during the housing boom of the early 2000s, only to bounce back in the days of the housing bust, when homes were harder to sell.

-Then, commissions began falling again, hitting record lows in 2019.
-REAL Trends, a Colorado-based research firm, says the average commission slid to 4.96 percent in 2019, from 5.03 percent in 2018.
-The company has not yet compiled 2020 numbers.
+Then, commissions began falling again, hitting record lows in 2021.
+REAL Trends, a Colorado-based research firm, says the average commission slid to 4.94 percent in late 2021, down from 5.40 percent in 2012.

-“It looks like the downward trend on the gross commission rate continues and will continue through the rest of this year and into next,” says REAL Trends head Steve Murray.
+“It looks like the downward trend on the gross commission rate continues,” says REAL Trends senior advisor Steve Murray.
 “We know from our historical data that when the ratio of listing inventory to the number of Realtors declines, so too does the average commission rate.”

 Still, while real estate commissions have been squeezed, they have proven remarkably resistant to the price pressures that have hit other industries.
 Meanwhile, the decline in real estate commissions as a percentage of sale price has been offset by rising home prices.